It’s all the hype these days and one of the latest trends in digital marketing. Yep, we’re talking about influencer marketing.

 If your business is one of them, there’s lots you need to comprehend to perfectly implement and execute your influencer marketing strategy.
 Aside from understanding the basics like what’s an influencer, what influencer marketing is, and the ideal influencer marketing spend, you’ll need to arm yourself with more concrete influencer marketing statistics and facts.

 And that’s what we’re here for.
 In this article, we bring you the ten most important influencer marketing statistics you need to know.
-Let’s jump right in.
+By the way, to learn more about how to master an Instagram for your brand, sign up for the Instagram course.

 - 1. Influencer Marketing Usage Among Marketers